andrewscwei/mechanical-keyboard-configs/README.md

-# mechanical-keyboard-configs
+# Mechanical Keyboard Configurations

-Collection of mechanical keyboard configs
+A collection of mechanical keyboard configs for macOS, see individual README's.